pietermartin/umlg/doc/markdown/documentation.md

 they contain no annotations.
 The only configuration required is one property specifying the location of the underlying graph database.
 As such Umlg entities always execute, (unit test or production) in an equivalent environment.
 The basic pattern used is that, an entity wraps a vertex and associations are realized as edges between vertexes.

+Most graph dbs supports a memory only db.
+Enabling that the entities will reside in memory only.

 Graph databases have very fast startup times that do not increase with the number of entities (vertices and edges).
 Even on large projects with thousands of entities Umlg will still start up in milliseconds.
 No need for mock tests nor